CarolineL-Analyst/Turnaround-Time-Stability-Analysis/README_ExecutiveSummary.md

 When unusual periods are identified, users are encouraged to examine contextual factors such as workload volume, staffing capacity, process or routing changes, or data-entry practices before drawing conclusions.
 This approach helps narrow attention to a manageable set of periods or **Part Number / Workscope** combinations, enabling more effective follow-up without requiring detailed inspection of every individual work order.

+In practice, this means review discussions should focus not only on whether TRT is high or low, but on whether it is becoming more or less predictable over time.

 ---